acidburn0zzz/orgs-docs/migrating-a-user-account.md

 To add users to your Organization, enter their npm username into the text input and click the red button that says "Invite".
-If you chose an Organization with Private Package access, every user will add an additional $7/month to your bill.
+If you chose an Organization with private package access, every user will add an additional $7/month to your bill.

 **When you add a member to your Organization they are immediately added.
 They